sukiwp/popup-trigger-url-for-elementor-pro/readme.txt

 = Does it work with any theme? =

 Absolutely!
-You can use any theme you like, however we really recommend you to use our theme: [Suki](https://wordpress.org/themes/suki/) - which is highly customizable, lightweight, and of course 100% compatible with Elementor and Elementor Pro.
+You can use any theme you like.
+But if you want a really ligthweight, fast, flexible, and fully compatible Elementor theme, you can try [Suki](https://sukiwp.com/).

 == Screenshots ==